carlosesilva/iphone-x-availability-node-cli/README.md

 Feel free to submit a pull request with improvements or just simply fork it and modify it for your own needs.
 Soon there won't be a shortage of iPhones anymore so this tool will be irrelevant.

+### What it does
+It continously makes requests to Apple's availability api.
+When it finds some new stock near you, it displays the stores' name and distance from your zipcode then exits the program.

 ### Requirements
 - Node v7.6+ (it uses async-await)